 Her reputation as a composer eventually reached Nôtre-Dame, in Paris, which was then the center of European music, and where Master Leoninus had established the first school polyphony.
-The Abbess Hildegard never formally adopted polyphony, the theory of combining several parts, each forming an individual melody and harmonizing with each other.
+Polyphony is the theory of combining several parts, each forming an individual melody and harmonizing with each other.

 What makes Hildegard’s music so significant is the source of her inspiration.
 Since childhood, Hildegard had experienced clairvoyance and clairaudience.
 She received her visions through all of her senses, hearing, seeing, and feeling the light, which she described in several of her works including Scivias.

 The sounds Hildegard experienced in her visions came through the “inner ear”, as she described it.
-Her musical compositions served the same purpose as the descriptive narrative and thumbnails found in Scivias, an illumination of her transformational visions.
+Her musical compositions served the same purpose as the descriptive narrative and thumbnails found in Scivias illustrations, illuminations of her transformational visions.
 Hildegard also expressed the visions she had experienced through her music.

 Along with sleep and wake, Hildegard viewed music as the key to opening a third state of consciousness, a trance-like state.
 Her firm mooring in faith, combined with openness to the metaphysical, enabled Hildegard and her contemporaries to use music as an auto-suggestive relaxation technique.
 This meditation was based on the belief that music provides the human organism with positive influence in the healing processes.

 A nun’s strict schedule depended on the sequence of chants and prayers.
 Like the modern practice of mindfulness or Buddhist meditation, music and prayer helped to regulate natural biorhythms.
 Today, we recognize the phenomenon of the brain’s alpha state, achieved in deep sleep or relaxation.
-These alpha brainwaves induce greater creativity and learning.
+Awakening these alpha brainwaves induce greater creativity and learning.